 The revenue share model also works by involving new members as sub-affiliates in your program.
 Whenever they generate income, you earn a percentage.

 For instance, the ShareASale program takes this approach by offering a commission rate of 10%.
-If a sub-affiliate earns a commission of $200 and ShareASale makes a profit of $20, you would receive $2.
+If a sub-affiliate earns a commission of $200 and ShareASale makes a profit of $20, you will receive $2.

 The RevShare payout model may seem attractive, but it is not a one-size-fits-all solution.
 In addition to any specific requirements and conditions your merchant sets, you need to consider the big picture of your business goals.
 Answer the questions below to discover if RevShare could be your winning strategy:

-- Are your goals long-term or short-term?
+• Are your goals long-term or short-term?
 The CPA model is more suitable for quick income, while RevShare pays dividends over time.

-- How successful are you in generating leads?
+• How successful are you in generating leads?
 RevShare is based on performance, so the more you can convert leads into customers, the higher your return.

-- What is the average lifetime value of a customer in your niche?
+• What is the average lifetime value of a customer in your niche?
 High LTV can ensure you receive a stable income flow.

-- Do you have sufficient resources to invest in your marketing campaign?
+• Do you have sufficient resources to invest in your marketing campaign?
 Revenue sharing requires additional effort to attract customers.

-- Are you ready for income fluctuations?
+• Are you ready for income fluctuations?
 Even if your merchant is generating high profits, there may be periods where it decreases, resulting in lower payouts.

 If you’re halfway to joining an affiliate program that offers a RevShare plan, let’s help you cross the finish line by outlining the pros and cons.